jacobparis/12-factor-dev/public/uniformity.md

 ---
-meta:
-  title: III.
-Uniformity
-  description: Normalize the developer experience between developers while allowing customization
-  previous: "parallel-workspaces"
-  next: "continuous"
 headers:
   Cache-Control: no-cache
 ---

 In a codebase with multiple contributors, the hardware, operating systems, terminal shells, IDEs, and dependency versions will all differ between developers.
-One of the goals of continuous development is to normalize the environment so the developer experience is set upon identical foundations for each developer.

-Developers who use MacOS, Linux, or Windows operating systems should see identical results when running any application code.
-As continuous development environments are containerized, the operating system of the developer should not affect it.
+Continuous development environments are **isolated** from the developer's machine and **adapt** to the developer's customizations.

-Continuous development does not dictate the tools that developer should use.
-Developers are entitled to their own preferences for code editor, extensions, themes, keybindings, shell configuration, and other preferences.
-A development environment that requires a specific IDE violates the uniformity principle, as does any requirement for a particular operating system or hardware.
+Developers are empowered to use their own preferences for code editor, extensions, themes, keybindings, shell configuration, operating system, and development machine.
+Cases where development is only possible with specific setups, such as mobile app development, are valid exceptions.

+## Examples

+- Developers see identical results when running application code, regardless of whether they use MacOS, Linux, or Windows operating systems
+- Applications do not behave differently based on developer hardware, such as Intel processors vs Apple Silicon (M1/M2) processors